Tupamaros: Activity

-The Tupamaro movement was named after the revolutionary Túpac Amaru II, who in 1780 led a major indigenous revolt against the Viceroyalty of Peru.
-Its origins lie in the union between the Movimiento de Apoyo al Campesino (Peasant Support Movement), members of trade unions founded by Sendic in poverty-stricken rural zones, and radicalized cells of the Socialist Party of Uruguay.

 The movement began by staging the robbing of banks, gun clubs and other businesses in the early 1960s, then distributing stolen food and money among the poor in Montevideo.
 It took as its slogan, "Words divide us; action unites us."

 Later on as the Tupamaros grew, they helped develop the 'Frente Amplio' political coalition, serving as the counterpart to their underground organization.
 The Frente Amplio combined leftist and centre-left views.

 At the beginning, it abstained from armed actions and violence, acting not as a guerrilla group but a political movement.
 In June 1968, President Jorge Pacheco, trying to suppress labour unrest, enforced a state of emergency and repealed all constitutional safeguards.
 The government imprisoned political dissidents, used torture during interrogations, and brutally repressed demonstrations.
-In 1969 they occupied the city of Pando.
-The Tupamaro movement engaged then in political kidnappings, "armed propaganda" and assassinations.
-Of particular note are the kidnapping of powerful bank manager Ulysses Pereira Reverbel and of the British ambassador to Uruguay, Geoffrey Jackson, as well as the assassination of Dan Mitrione, a U.S. FBI agent that was also working for the CIA (via the Agency for International Development's Office of Public Safety), who the Tupamaros learned was advising the Uruguayan police in torture and other security work.
+In 1969 the Tupamaros conducted the largest robbery in Uruguayan history and occupied the city of Pando.
+They then began engaging in political kidnappings, "armed propaganda" and assassinations.
+Of particular note were the kidnapping of powerful bank manager Ulysses Pereira Reverbel and of the British ambassador to Uruguay, Geoffrey Jackson, as well as the assassination of Dan Mitrione, a U.S. FBI agent also working for the CIA (via the Agency for International Development's Office of Public Safety), who the Tupamaros learned was advising the Uruguayan police in torture and other security work.

 The Tupamaros peaked as a guerrilla group in 1970 and 1971.
 During this period they made liberal use of their Cárcel del Pueblo (or People's Prison) where they held those that they kidnapped and interrogated them, before making the results of these interviews public.
 A number of these hostages were later ransomed for considerable sums of money, including the Brazilian Consul in Montevideo, Aloysio Dias Gomide.
 In September 1971 over 100 imprisoned Tupamaros escaped the Punta Carretas prison by digging a hole across their cells and then a tunnel that led from the floor of one ground-level cell to the living room of a nearby home.
 As a result of this, the government summoned the military to prepare a counter-insurgency campaign to suppress the MLN.